Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 In other words, the inside and outside of a module are separated, by some _interface_, whether it is partially formalized or left wholly informal, that is much smaller and simpler than the complete contents of the module itself, also called its _implementation_.
-As long as module developers make no “backward-incompatible” changes to a module's interface, they shouldn't have to worry about breaking things for the module users;
+As long as module developers make no “backward-incompatible” changes to a module’s interface, they shouldn’t have to worry about breaking things for the module users;
-and as long as module users stick to the properties promised by the module's interface, they shouldn't have to worry about module developers breaking things for them.
+and as long as module users stick to the properties promised by the module’s interface, they shouldn’t have to worry about module developers breaking things for them.

 Of course, sometimes, informal interfaces or erroneous modules lead to divergent expectations between users and developers, with a painful reconciliation or lack thereof.